What to do with the nuclear waste – the storage question

 Finding a final repository for high-level waste

-After passing a new “Law for finding and choosing a nuclear waste repository” in 2013, the environment ministry set up an expert commission which by 2016 has to deliver a plan on how the search for a final repository for heat generating waste is administered.
+After passing a new “Law for finding and choosing a nuclear waste repository” in 2013, the environment ministry set up an expert commission which delivered a plan in 2016 on how the search for a final repository for heat generating waste is administered.
 The search will continue until 2031.
 Germany is a “blank map” when it comes to finding a final repository for the highly radioactive waste, environment minister Barbara Hendricks said.
 Everywhere is a possible location, provided the geological rock formation for an underground repository is favourable.

 The expert commission presented its final report in July 2016, sticking to these general parameters.
 The search procedure will focus on possible storage sites in rock salt, clay rock and crystalline granite.
 It will thus also include the salt mine at Gorleben where explorations had already begun but were terminated amid large protests from citizens (see below).
 The nuclear waste is to be stored for one million year in the final repository, but shall be retrievable for the first 500 years, the commission suggests.
 This is in case a treatment is found to reduce radioactivity earlier (transmutation).
 The commission, made up from parliamentarians, scientists and NGOs agreed on a general export-ban for nuclear waste.
 Environment minister Barbara Hendricks said in 2016 that the government would table a law based on the commission's suggestions.